 Debt is The Devil

 Now that I was a streamlined bachelor with very low living expenses and nothing to buy, I had some available cash.
 I decided to pay off my credit card debt.
 Having no debt is freedom and an idea I could get behind.

 Having debt while trying to achieve financial independence is like driving with your foot on the brake.
 While debt can be valuable and even profitable if used correctly, too many people spend money they don’t have.

 Bad debt, like credit card debt, compounds many times faster than the best investments ever could and can quickly outpace your ability to earn and pay it off.
 Not to mention what it does to your credit score.

 The good news is, you don’t have to bury yourself in debt.
 However, the minimum payment is not going to cut it.
 Attempting to escape debt with minimum payments is like trying to toast bread with a flashlight.

 I did some more research to determine the right method for paying off my debt, and I found the stack method.
 I won’t go into detail, but you can read about it here.

 You refinance all the debt you can and then prioritize the most expensive debt first.

-It can also help to have someone help to negotiate your debt down for you.
+It can also help to have someone negotiate your debt away for you.